-Earl German returns to both the Spirits (40+) and Spirits (45+) rosters in 2021.
+Earl German brings his veteran status back to all of the Spirits squads for the 2023 campaign.
 German was a member of the 2017 NTABL Veterans (35+) League Champions, providing timely hits and runs batted in, as well as providing some additional pitching to both the Spirits (35+) and Spirits (40+) squads.
 As a former foe of the team, the club continues to reap the benefits of Earl’s solid pitching and intelligent play at the plate.

 In past seasons, German was a veteran pitcher with the Dallas Rangers, a perennial power in the NTABL community and championship caliber team over several previous seasons of play.
 German didn’t miss a beat as the club benefited from his baseball tenure during its 2017 championship runs.
 German batted .381 during 2017 for the Masters (45+) squad, with 7 hits, a double, and 6 runs batted in.
 German finished 3-2 from the mound, displaying a 70% strike-to-ball ratio, finishing with a 2.55 ERA.